dnoegel/dnoegel.github.io/content/posts/2022-12-07-fingerprint-doorlock.md

 </figure>

-The rest then again is simple: If the sensor sees a know finger, it will trigger an API Call that - you might guess it - will tell my Nuki bridge via HTTP to tell the Nuki door lock via Bluetooth to turn the key a few times.
+The rest then again is simple: If the sensor sees a known finger, it will trigger an API Call that - you might guess it - will tell my Nuki bridge via HTTP to tell the Nuki door lock via Bluetooth to turn the key a few times.
 The door jumps open - and in walk 2 joyfully squealing kids with muddy boots and run with them through the house.
 With regard to my idea to let the kids in unguarded I just can say: Be careful what you wish for.

 As always the code can be found on [Github](https://github.com/dnoegel/fingerprint-doorlock).